[Significant Victories]

 Major Settlement in Book Censorship Battle

-We represent the authors of the popular children's book, And Tango Makes Three, as well as school children and their parents, in a First Amendment case involving the removal and restriction of the widely lauded children’s book in multiple Florida school districts.
+We represent the authors of the widely lauded children's book, And Tango Makes Three, as well as school children and their parents, in a First Amendment case involving the removal and restriction of the book in multiple Florida school districts.
 In a significant settlement in a battle against the School Board and other school district employees of Nassau County, Florida, the district was required to restore students’ public school library access to Tango and 35 other books challenged by Citizens Defending Freedom (CDF), a national special interest group leading the charge on book banning throughout Florida.

 Sweeping Win for Medicaid Enrollees in Tennessee